manankarnik/bevy_generative/README.md

 - Allows saving generated assets (uses `rfd` for native, javascript blob for wasm)
 - Serializes and deserializes components using `serde`

+## Showcase

+Check out [Procedra](https://procedra.netlify.app) [[Source](https://github.com/manankarnik/procedra)], a procedural generation web application that allows you to experiment with all the parameters and generate assets in real-time!

 ## Installation

 Add `bevy_generative` to your rust project